 This value is useful for evaluating the actions which generate gauge in the first place.
 Drill and Air Anchor are both 600p, but Air Anchor generates 20 Battery which we now know is worth 473.4 potency (23.67 * 20) assuming we can spend it before the fight ends.

 Since getting value out of spending Heat gauge requires displacing three GCDs, evaluating this resource is a bit more complicated than evaluating Battery.
 To properly evaluate Heat we need to subtract the potency of the three GCDs which our Hypercharge Combo replaces, which will almost always be a full Heated Combo (single target) or three Scatterguns (AoE).
 Since these actions all generate Heat themselves, we have to define Heat’s effective potency recursively!

-In single target, the full equation for evaluating Heat (i.e. x) is as follows:
+In single target, the full equation for evaluating Heat (denoted here as x) is as follows:

 |Targets||Hypercharge Combo||Filler Replacement||PPG|

 Note the dip in PPG going from two targets to three targets.
 Perhaps surprisingly, we can observe that it’s actually less effective to spend Heat on three targets compared to any other number of targets.
 This is because Auto Crossbow is less of a gain relative to our AoE filler, Scattergun, than Heat Blast is relative to our ST filler Heated Combo.
 When mapping a multi-target phase of an encounter, it’s worth considering whether you should spend your accumulated Heat or save it for a later phase.

 The hard work has been done for us already.
 All that’s left to do to evaluate the potency of our Heated Combo is to add up the direct potency, Heat PPG, and Battery PPG for each action: